visulate/visulate-ora2pg/README.md

 # Visulate Ora2PG
-A Docker container and single page web application for Ora2Pg
+A docker image and single page web application for Ora2Pg

 ## Overview